Schönbrunn Zoo: Exhibits

-"Worlds of Experience"

-Franz Josef Land
+Polar Bear World - Franz Josef Land

-The five-metre-deep plunge pool at the World of Polar Bears, which opened in 2014, allows visitors to see polar bears swimming underwater.
-The facility is 1,700 square metres large.
-The name is a tribute to the successful expedition to the Arctic achieved by Austria-Hungary in the past.
-The visitor centre, known as the Polar Dome, has been designated an ‘Arctic Ambassador Centre’ by Polar Bears International.
+The polar bear exhibit is located in the Franz Josef Land facility, which features a pool that allows visitors to observe the bears swimming underwater.
+The facility spans 1,700 square metres.
+The name pays tribute to the successful expedition to the Arctic achieved by Austria-Hungary in the 1870s.
+The visitor centre, known as the Polar Dome, has been designated an "Arctic Ambassador Centre" by Polar Bears International.

 Polarium

-The glazed 13 metres of pool permits visitors to watch South American sea lions swimming.
-At feeding time, the animals climb on to the rocks and jump into the water to catch the fish as they are thrown into the water.
+The Polarium, for cold water animals, is home to South American sea lions and penguins.
+Through a 13-metre-long pool window, one can see the maned seals swimming.
+During feeding sessions, the animals climb onto the rocks and jump into the water to catch fish.

-The seasonal light and climate conditions of native habitats are simulated for king penguins and northern rockhopper penguins: around 10 °C room temperature and 8 °C water temperature.
+For the king and rockhopper penguins, the seasonal light and climate conditions of their native habitats are simulated: approximately 10°C indoors and 8°C in the water.

 Rainforest House

-The Rainforest House was opened in the year of the zoo’s 250th anniversary.
-The Glass House presents a section of a mountain slope in a rainforest in south-east Asia.
-This is where, among others, the rare northern river terrapin, Asian small-clawed otters, various species of birds, flying foxes and Fiji banded iguanas live.
-Sophisticated environmental systems ensure that temperatures don’t fall below a minimum of 25 °C and that the humidity doesn’t fall below 80% at any time of the year.
+The Rainforest House exhibit opened in 2002, marking the zoo's 250th anniversary.
+Inside the glass house is an imitation of a mountain slope from a Southeast Asian rainforest.
+This area houses rare species such as northern river terrapins, Asian small-clawed otters, various birds, flying foxes, and Fiji banded iguanas.
+Temperatures are maintained at a minimum of 25 °C, and humidity remains above 80% year-round.
+After more than 20 years of exposure to humid conditions, the Rainforest House requires extensive renovation.
+It is scheduled to reopen in 2025 with a new concept.

 ORANG.erie

-The first Palm House, which was built in the 19th century under Emperor Franz I and used as a film studio from 1920, was revitalised in 2009 and has been home to the orangutans since then.
-Reproductions of the works by Nonja, a female orangutan, are on display at ‘Atelier Nonja’, the adjacent café-restaurant.
-Nonja is famous for the paintings she produced with the paints and brushes she was presented with to occupy her in the 1990s.
+Now called the ORANG.erie, the first Palm House, which was built in the 19th century under Emperor Franz Joseph I and used as a film studio from 1920, was revitalised in 2009 and has been home to the orangutans since then.
+Reproductions of the works by Nonja, a female orangutan, are on display at "Atelier Nonja", the adjacent café-restaurant.
+Nonja is famous for the paintings she created with the paints and brushes given to her in the 1990s.

 Insectarium

-The house was opened in 2005 and presents insects that are masters of camouflage and deception in 14 terrariums.
+The Insectarium opened in 2005 and originally displayed insects known for their camouflage and deceptive abilities in 14 different terrariums.
+In 2023, remodelling began.
+Upon completion, the house will provide shelter primarily for reptiles rescued by the zoo from the illegal wildlife trade.

 Aquarium and Terrarium House

-This building is entered through the crocodile pavilion.
-Species kept in the aquarium include piranhas, lionfish, moray eels and rays as well as a large coral reef with hundreds of fish from the Indo-Pacific.
-The Schönbrunn Zoo is home to the most species of jellyfish in the world.
-A tunnel aquarium with arapaimas takes visitors into the terrarium building where snakes, iguanas, Aldabra giant tortoises and other reptules live.
+Visitors enter the Aquarium and Terrarium House through the crocodile pavilion.
+Species kept in the aquarium include piranhas, lionfish, moray eels, jellyfish, and rays, as well as a large coral reef with hundreds of Indo-Pacific fish.
+A tunnel aquarium with arapaimas leads to the terrarium building where snakes, iguanas, Aldabra giant tortoises, and other reptiles reside.